AliyunContainerService/pouch/docs/commandline/pouch_images.md

 ### Synopsis

-List all images in Pouchd.This is useful when you wish to have a look at images and Pouchd will show all local images with their NAME and SIZE.All local images will be shown in a table format you can use.
+List all images in Pouchd.
+This is useful when you wish to have a look at images and Pouchd will show all local images with their NAME and SIZE.
+All local images will be shown in a table format you can use.

 ```
 pouch images [OPTIONS]